 As we sat above the lake for lunch, we watched a group of climber’s start up Iceberg Notch.
 It’s is the tallest point in the above photo, (travel upwards from the grassy green knoll in the the impossible rock face, and that’s where they were).
 Someone at the lake asked us if they were crazy fools.
 But I told them it’s real climb, and they must be serious to have made it that far!

 We took the scrambler’s trail to look down on Iceberg during lunch.
 Tyler decided to have a look around for a better camera angle.
 But the only problem with that, is you have to climb back up the shale, as you can see in the above photo.

 This is the view you’ll see when you sit at the lake, (most people lunch here).
 This shot was taken on a full frame camera with a 16-35 wide angle lens, and I still couldn’t capture more than half of this amazing lake and it’s cirque!

-The best time to go to Iceberg Lake in in late July or early August.
+The best time to go to Iceberg Lake is in mid-July to around the first week in August.
 Earlier in July the lake can be completely frozen over.
 And sometimes by the end of July or August the icebergs have melted in the lake.
 I’ve actually been to Iceberg Lake 3 times in the past.
 But I’ve always too late to see the icebergs.
 This year was my year to finally see the gorgeous icebergs floating in the lake!